 Reach out to get more information.

 Many people experiencing sex and love addiction also struggle with substance abuse and other behavioural addictions.
 Alcohol is the number one co-occurring substance abused with sex addiction.
 Process or behavioural addictions such as gambling, gaming, spending/shopping and compulsive use of food can be commonly present alongside sex addiction.

 Additionally, people struggling with sex addiction may live with other mental health issues such as depression or anxiety.
 Sexual behaviours are often used to cope with mental health symptoms.
 However, after momentary relief, symptoms tend to intensify and worsen, causing a painful cycle.

 Do you think you might be struggling with a sex addiction?
 Ask yourself the following questions:

 THE ROLE OF CYBERSEX

-Cybersex is often referred to as “the crack-cocaine of sexual compulsivity”, a phrase first coined by Dr. Al Cooper.
+Cybersex is often referred to as the crack-cocaine of sexual compulsivity.

-Cybersex is a term referring to a subcategory of online sexual activity where the internet is used to engage in sexually gratifying activities.
-Such activities can include pornography, sexting, webcam sex, virtual reality sex, apps to meet people for anonymous sex.
+Cybersex is a term referring to online sexual activity where the internet is used to engage in sexually gratifying activities.
+Such activities can include pornography, sexting, webcam sex, virtual reality sex, and apps to meet people for anonymous sex.